 It is highly unlikely to contract hepatitis C through casual contact – such as shaking hands, hugging, sharing eating utensils, kissing or sharing a bed – with an infected person.
 It is transmitted when a person comes in direct contact with an infected person’s blood or with bodily fluids that contains blood.

 This most frequently occurs when using a contaminated needle during drug use.
 Transmission of the virus can also occur due to accidental needlesticks, birth to an infected mother, unregulated tattooing and piercing and sexual contact.

-4. Once you’ve been treated for hepatitis C, you can’t get it again
+4. Once you’ve been treated, you can’t get it again

-Being successfully treated for hepatitis C doesn’t make a person immune from becoming reinfected.
+Being successfully treated doesn’t make a person immune from becoming reinfected.
 People who have been successfully treated should discuss with their care provider their risk of reinfection.

 The CDC estimates that 75 percent of people with hepatitis C in the United States are so-called baby boomers (people born between 1945-1965).
 While there is no definitive explanation for why boomers are at higher risk, it may be due to exposure to contaminated blood during a time period when there weren’t strict standards for sterilizing medical equipment.
-Because of this, the CDC and the American Association for the Study of Liver Diseases recommend that all boomers have a one-time test for hepatitis C.
+Because of this, the CDC and the American Association for the Study of Liver Diseases recommend that all boomers have a one-time test.